B-Interactive/cloudflare-stream-wordpress/readme.txt

 Stream lets you own and control the video viewing experience and is ideal for videos that require a paid subscription.

+6) Can I use full-page caching with signed URLs?

+Signed tokens are written into the page HTML when a Stream video is rendered.
+If a full-page cache stores that HTML longer than the token lifetime, visitors may share one token or get an expired player.
+When signed URLs are enabled, the plugin marks those front-end responses so common WordPress page caches (such as WP Super Cache and LiteSpeed Cache) do not store them, and it sends no-cache headers.
+Keep any external full-page cache TTL no longer than your signed URL expiration for pages that embed Stream videos.

 == Screenshots ==

 1. Uploading a video